ewenme/understatr/README.md

 ## Disclaimer

-While there is no official notice on their site condoning web scraping activity, Understat’s [support](support@understat.com) confirmed via e-mail on 8th November 2018 that the data is free to use for non-commercial purposes.
-This is subject to change.
+While there is no official notice on the site condoning web scraping activity, Understat’s [support](support@understat.com) have previously confirmed (via e-mail exchange, 8th November 2018) that their data is free to use for non-commercial purposes.
+This stance is subject to change.
 Also, be polite and attribute the source.